hekailiang/squirrel/README.md

 * **Method Call Action**
 	User can define actions during define transitions or state entry actions.
 However, the actions will be scattered over the definitions method blocks and other classes.
 Moreover, other user cannot override the actions.
 Thus, we also support define method call actions within state machine implementation in a **Convention Over Configuration** manner.
-	Basically, this means that if the method implemented in state machine satisfied naming and parameters requirement, it will be invoked at certain transition status.
+	Basically, this means that if the method declared in state machine satisfied naming and parameters convention, it will be added into the transition action list and also be invoked at certain transition status. e.g.
 	```java
 	protected void transitFromAToBOnGoToB(MyState from, MyState to, MyEvent event, MyContext context)
 	```
-	The method name satisfied **transitFrom\[SourceStateName\]To\[TargetStateName\]On\[EventName\]**, and the type of parameters also match \[MyState, MyState, MyEvent, MyContext\].
-It will be added into transition action list.
-When transit from state 'A' to state 'B' on event 'GoToB', this method will be invoked.
+	The method named as **transitFrom\[SourceStateName\]To\[TargetStateName\]On\[EventName\]**, and parameterized as \[MyState, MyState, MyEvent, MyContext\] will be added into transition "A-(GoToB)->B" action list.
+When transiting from state 'A' to state 'B' on event 'GoToB', this method will be invoked.

 	```java
 	protected void transitFromAnyToBOnGoToB(MyState from, MyState to, MyEvent event, MyContext context)